 A QUESTION: I wonder why ...
 OR I wonder how ...
 OR I wonder who ...
 OR I wonder what ...
-OR I wonder when ...
 OR I wonder where ...

 WHAT ARE THE ETHICS OF BEING A STUDENT IN THE PSYCHOLOGY DEPARTMENT?

 In the Department of Psychology, acts of academic misconduct are taken seriously.
 Such acts diminish the educational experience for all involved - students who commit the acts, classmates who would never consider engaging in such behaviors, and instructors.